 Comprised of area civic, service, social, fraternal, religious and business organizations, as well as interested individuals, the Wake Forest Community Council endeavors to:

 The Wake Forest Community Council is dedicated to the communication of programs, events, and the needs of the community.
-Our mission is to better promote, improve and preserve the Wake Forest lifestyle.
+Its mission is to better promote, improve and preserve the Wake Forest lifestyle.

 Constitution & By-Laws

-Community Council officers include a chair, vice-chair, secretary and treasurer - all of whom are elected annually.
+Community Council officers are elected annually.
 Officers serve one-year terms and no more than two consecutive terms in the same office.
 After one year out of an office, an individual will once again be eligible for election to that office.

 The Community Council is an autonomous body consisting of a representative of each cooperating community organization and of individuals dedicated to the improvement of life in the community.
 Effective upon payment of dues to the treasurer, membership is open to civic, social, fraternal, service, educational, religious and business organizations and individuals dedicated to the improvement of life in the community.